howieliang/CHI-Meets-IoT-EWSN-21/README.md

 ### Cooperation and Competition in the IoT Sandbox
 - Joep Frens and Mathias Funk

-### Personal hygiene monitoring under the shower using WiFi channel state information
+### Personal Hygiene Monitoring Under the Shower Using WiFi Channel State Information
 - Jeroen Klein Brinke, Alessandro Chiumento and Paul Havinga

 ### ESPBoost: A Rapid Prototyping Toolkit for Helping Designers Create the Internet of Tangible Things